PostSuite/railway-derailer/README.md

 - Viewing an active derailment and what services it's impacting
 - Rollback an active derailment if it's causing a headache
-- Viewing when the last derailment happened
 - Viewing when the next derailment will occur
 - Viewing a history of which services were impacted for each past derailment
-- Delaying derailments for a certain time period (to allow for some rest!)
+- Pausing derailments for a certain time period (to allow for some rest!)

 ---